zabereznikova/docs.de-de/docs/standard/cross-platform/support-for-windows-store-apps-and-windows-runtime.md

 ms.assetid: 6fa7d044-ae12-4c54-b8ee-50915607a565
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 2f46d21123ecfda4bd336edbbd79fabf01e002a4
+ms.openlocfilehash: 15d6262fb5e7dfb99759f0f85c9a197157713300
-ms.sourcegitcommit: 8a0fe8a2227af612f8b8941bdb8b19d6268748e7
+ms.sourcegitcommit: 81ad1f09b93f3b3e6706a7f2e4ddf50ef229ea3d
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/03/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71835328"
+ms.locfileid: "74204956"
 ---
 # <a name="net-framework-support-for-windows-store-apps-and-windows-runtime"></a>.NET Framework-Unterstützung für Windows Store-Apps und Windows-Runtime

-Der .NET Framework 4,5 unterstützt eine Reihe von Software Entwicklungsszenarien mit dem Windows-Runtime.
+The .NET Framework 4.5 supports a number of software development scenarios with the Windows Runtime.
 Diese Szenarien werden in drei Kategorien eingeteilt:

-- Entwickeln von [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-apps mit XAML-Steuerelementen, wie in [Roadmap for Windows C# Store Apps using oder Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br229583(v=win.10))beschrieben, [How TOS (XAML)](https://docs.microsoft.com/previous-versions/windows/apps/br229566(v=win.10))und [.net for Windows Store Apps Overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
+- Developing Windows 8.x Store apps with XAML controls, as described in [Roadmap for Windows Store apps using C# or Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br229583(v=win.10)), [How tos (XAML)](https://docs.microsoft.com/previous-versions/windows/apps/br229566(v=win.10)), and [.NET for Windows Store apps overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).

-- Entwickeln von Klassenbibliotheken zur Verwendung in den [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-Apps, die mit .NET Framework erstellt werden
+- Developing class libraries to use in the Windows 8.x Store apps that you create with the .NET Framework.

-- Entwickeln von Windows-Runtime-Komponenten, verpackt in.
-Winmd-Dateien, die von jeder Programmiersprache verwendet werden können, die die Windows-Runtime unterstützt.
-Informationen hierzu finden Sie beispielsweise [unter Erstellen C# von Windows-Runtime Komponenten in und Visual Basic](/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic).
+- Developing Windows Runtime Components, packaged in .WinMD files, which can be used by any programming language that supports the Windows Runtime.
+For example, see [Creating Windows Runtime Components in C# and Visual Basic](/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic).

-In diesem Thema wird die Unterstützung erläutert, die der .NET Framework für alle drei Kategorien bietet, und es werden die Szenarien für Windows-Runtime Komponenten beschrieben.
-Der erste Abschnitt enthält grundlegende Informationen über die Beziehung zwischen dem .NET Framework und dem Windows-Runtime und erläutert einige Eigentümlichkeiten, die im Hilfesystem und in der IDE auftreten können.
-Im [zweiten Abschnitt](#WindowsRuntimeComponents) werden Szenarien für die Entwicklung von Windows-Runtime-Komponenten erläutert.
+This topic outlines the support that the .NET Framework provides for all three categories, and describes the scenarios for Windows Runtime Components.
+The first section includes basic information about the relationship between the .NET Framework and the Windows Runtime, and explains some oddities you might encounter in the Help system and the IDE.
+The [second section](#WindowsRuntimeComponents) discusses scenarios for developing Windows Runtime Components.

 ## <a name="the-basics"></a>Die Grundlagen

-Der .NET Framework unterstützt die drei zuvor aufgeführten Entwicklungsszenarien durch Bereitstellen von [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)] und durch die Unterstützung der Windows-Runtime selbst.
+The .NET Framework supports the three development scenarios listed earlier by providing [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)], and by supporting the Windows Runtime itself.

-- [.NET Framework und Windows-Runtime Namespaces](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)#net-framework-and-windows-runtime-namespaces) bietet eine optimierte Ansicht der .NET Framework-Klassenbibliotheken und umfasst nur die Typen und Member, die Sie verwenden können, um [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-apps und Windows-Runtime Komponenten zu erstellen.
+- [.NET Framework and Windows Runtime namespaces](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)#net-framework-and-windows-runtime-namespaces) provides a streamlined view of the .NET Framework class libraries and include only the types and members you can use to create Windows 8.x Store apps and Windows Runtime Components.

-  - Wenn Sie Visual Studio (Visual Studio 2012 oder höher) zum Entwickeln einer [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-App oder einer Windows-Runtime Komponente verwenden, stellt ein Satz von Verweisassemblys sicher, dass nur die relevanten Typen und Member angezeigt werden.
+  - When you use Visual Studio (Visual Studio 2012 or later) to develop a Windows 8.x Store app or a Windows Runtime component, a set of reference assemblies ensures that you see only the relevant types and members.

-  - Dieser optimierte API-Satz wird durch das Entfernen von Features, die in der .NET Framework dupliziert werden, und das Duplizieren Windows-Runtime Features weiter vereinfacht.
-Er enthält z. b. nur die generischen Versionen von Auflistungs Typen, und das XML-Dokument Objektmodell wird zugunsten des Windows-Runtime XML-API-Satzes entfernt.
+  - This streamlined API set is simplified further by the removal of features that are duplicated within the .NET Framework or that duplicate Windows Runtime features.
+For example, it contains only the generic versions of collection types, and the XML document object model is eliminated in favor of the Windows Runtime XML API set.

-  - Funktionen, die einfach die Betriebssystem-API einbinden, werden ebenfalls entfernt, da die Windows-Runtime einfach aus verwaltetem Code aufgerufen werden kann.
+  - Features that simply wrap the operating system API are also removed, because the Windows Runtime is easy to call from managed code.

-  Weitere Informationen zum [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)] finden Sie unter Übersicht über [.net für Windows Store-Apps](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
-Weitere Informationen zum API-Auswahlprozess finden Sie im .net [-Blog für apps im Metro-Stil](https://devblogs.microsoft.com/dotnet/net-for-metro-style-apps/) .
+  To read more about the [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)], see the [.NET for Windows Store apps overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
+To read about the API selection process, see the [.NET for Metro style apps](https://devblogs.microsoft.com/dotnet/net-for-metro-style-apps/) entry in the .NET blog.

-- Der [Windows-Runtime](/uwp/api/) stellt die Benutzeroberflächen Elemente zum Entwickeln von [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-apps bereit und ermöglicht den Zugriff auf Betriebssystemfunktionen.
-Wie die .NET Framework verfügt der Windows-Runtime über Metadaten, die es C# den-und-Visual Basic-Compilern ermöglichen, die Windows-Runtime so zu verwenden, wie Sie die .NET Framework-Klassenbibliotheken verwenden.
-Der .NET Framework erleichtert die Verwendung der Windows-Runtime, indem einige Unterschiede ausgeblendet werden:
+- The [Windows Runtime](/uwp/api/) provides the user interface elements for building Windows 8.x Store apps, and provides access to operating system features.
+Like the .NET Framework, the Windows Runtime has metadata that enables the C# and Visual Basic compilers to use the Windows Runtime the way they use the .NET Framework class libraries.
+The .NET Framework makes it easier to use the Windows Runtime by hiding some differences:

-  - Einige Unterschiede bei den Programmier Mustern zwischen dem .NET Framework und Windows-Runtime, wie z. b. dem Muster zum Hinzufügen und Entfernen von Ereignis Handlern, werden ausgeblendet.
+  - Some differences in programming patterns between the .NET Framework and the Windows Runtime, such as the pattern for adding and removing event handlers, are hidden.
 Sie verwenden einfach das .NET Framework-Muster.

   - Einige Unterschiede bei häufig verwendeten Typen (beispielsweise primitive Typen und Auflistungen) werden ausgeblendet.
-Sie verwenden einfach den .NET Framework-Typ, wie [unter Unterschiede, die in der IDE sichtbar sind](#DifferencesVisibleInIDE), weiter unten in diesem Artikel erläutert werden.
+You simply use the .NET Framework type, as discussed in [Differences That Are Visible in the IDE](#DifferencesVisibleInIDE), later in this article.

-In den meisten Fällen ist .NET Framework Unterstützung für die Windows-Runtime transparent.
-Im nächsten Abschnitt werden einige der offensichtlichen Unterschiede zwischen verwaltetem Code und dem Windows-Runtime erläutert.
+Most of the time, .NET Framework support for the Windows Runtime is transparent.
+The next section discusses some of the apparent differences between managed code and the Windows Runtime.

 <a name="AboutReferenceDocumentation"></a>

-### <a name="the-net-framework-and-the-windows-runtime-reference-documentation"></a>Die .NET Framework und die Windows-Runtime Referenz Dokumentation
+### <a name="the-net-framework-and-the-windows-runtime-reference-documentation"></a>The .NET Framework and the Windows Runtime Reference Documentation

-Die Windows-Runtime und die .NET Framework Dokumentations Sätze sind separat.
+The Windows Runtime and the .NET Framework documentation sets are separate.
 Wenn Sie F1 drücken, um die Hilfe zu einem Typ oder einem Member aufzurufen, wird die Referenzdokumentation des entsprechenden Satzes angezeigt.
-Wenn Sie jedoch die [Windows-Runtime Referenz](/uwp/api/) durchsuchen, können Sie auf Beispiele stoßen, die verwirrend erscheinen:
+However, if you browse through the [Windows Runtime reference](/uwp/api/) you might encounter examples that seem puzzling:

-- Themen wie z. b. die <xref:Windows.Foundation.Collections.IIterable%601>-Schnittstelle weisen keine C#Deklarations Syntax für Visual Basic oder auf.
-Stattdessen wird ein Hinweis oberhalb des Syntax Abschnitts angezeigt (in diesem Fall ".net: Diese Schnittstelle wird als System.
-Collections.
-Generic.
-IEnumerable @ no__t-0t > ") angezeigt.
-Dies liegt daran, dass die .NET Framework und die Windows-Runtime ähnliche Funktionen mit unterschiedlichen Schnittstellen bereitstellen.
+- Topics such as the <xref:Windows.Foundation.Collections.IIterable%601> interface don't have declaration syntax for Visual Basic or C#.
+Instead, a note appears above the syntax section (in this case, ".NET: This interface appears as System.Collections.Generic.IEnumerable\<T>").
+This is because the .NET Framework and the Windows Runtime provide similar functionality with different interfaces.
 Darüber hinaus gibt es Verhaltensunterschiede: `IIterable` verfügt über eine `First`-Methode anstelle einer <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A>-Methode zum Zurückgeben des Enumerators.
-Anstatt eine andere Art der Ausführung einer allgemeinen Aufgabe zu erlernen, unterstützt der .NET Framework die Windows-Runtime, indem der verwaltete Code den Typ verwendet, mit dem Sie vertraut sind.
-Die Schnittstelle "`IIterable`" wird in der IDE nicht angezeigt, weshalb Sie in der Windows-Runtime Referenz Dokumentation nur darauf stoßen können, indem Sie diese Dokumentation direkt durchsuchen.
+Instead of forcing you to learn a different way of performing a common task, the .NET Framework supports the Windows Runtime by making your managed code appear to use the type you're familiar with.
+You won't see the `IIterable` interface in the IDE, and therefore the only way you'll encounter it in the Windows Runtime reference documentation is by browsing through that documentation directly.

-- In der Dokumentation zu <xref:Windows.Web.Syndication.SyndicationFeed.%23ctor(System.String,System.String,Windows.Foundation.Uri)> wird ein eng verwandtes Problem veranschaulicht: Die Parametertypen scheinen für verschiedene Sprachen unterschiedlich zu sein.
+- The <xref:Windows.Web.Syndication.SyndicationFeed.%23ctor(System.String,System.String,Windows.Foundation.Uri)> documentation illustrates a closely related issue: Its parameter types appear to be different for different languages.
 Für C# und Visual Basic sind die Parametertypen <xref:System.String?displayProperty=nameWithType> und <xref:System.Uri?displayProperty=nameWithType>.
 Auch hier besteht der Grund dafür darin, dass .NET Framework über eigene `String`- und `Uri`-Typen verfügt, und bei solchen häufig verwendeten Typen ist es nicht sinnvoll, .NET Framework-Benutzer zu zwingen, eine andere Art der Ausführung zu erlernen.
-In der IDE blendet der .NET Framework die entsprechenden Windows-Runtime Typen aus.
+In the IDE, the .NET Framework hides the corresponding Windows Runtime types.

-- In einigen Fällen, wie z. b. der <xref:Windows.UI.Xaml.GridLength>-Struktur, bietet die .NET Framework einen Typ mit demselben Namen, aber mehr Funktionalität.
+- In a few cases, such as the <xref:Windows.UI.Xaml.GridLength> structure, the .NET Framework provides a type with the same name but more functionality.
 Beispielsweise ist `GridLength` eine Gruppe von Konstruktor- und Eigenschaftsthemen zugeordnet, die aber nur für Visual Basic und C# über Syntaxblöcke verfügen, da die Member nur in verwaltetem Code verfügbar sind.
-Im Windows-Runtime haben Strukturen nur Felder.
-Die Windows-Runtime-Struktur erfordert, dass die Hilfsklasse <xref:Windows.UI.Xaml.GridLengthHelper> eine entsprechende Funktionalität bereitstellt.
+In the Windows Runtime, structures have only fields.
+The Windows Runtime structure requires a helper class, <xref:Windows.UI.Xaml.GridLengthHelper>, to provide equivalent functionality.
 Sie sehen diese Hilfsklasse in der IDE nicht, wenn Sie verwalteten Code schreiben.

-- In der IDE scheinen Windows-Runtime Typen von <xref:System.Object?displayProperty=nameWithType> abgeleitet zu werden.
+- In the IDE, Windows Runtime types appear to derive from <xref:System.Object?displayProperty=nameWithType>.
 Sie scheinen über Member zu verfügen, die von <xref:System.Object> geerbt wurden, beispielsweise <xref:System.Object.ToString%2A?displayProperty=nameWithType>.
-Diese Member funktionieren so, als würden die Typen, die tatsächlich von <xref:System.Object> geerbt wurden, und Windows-Runtime Typen in <xref:System.Object> umgewandelt werden können.
-Diese Funktion ist Teil der Unterstützung, die der .NET Framework für die Windows-Runtime bereitstellt.
-Wenn Sie jedoch die Typen in der Windows-Runtime Referenz Dokumentation anzeigen, werden keine derartigen Member angezeigt.
+These members operate as they would if the types actually inherited from <xref:System.Object>, and Windows Runtime types can be cast to <xref:System.Object>.
+This functionality is part of the support that the .NET Framework provides for the Windows Runtime.
+However, if you view the types in the Windows Runtime reference documentation, no such members appear.
 Die Dokumentation für diese scheinbar geerbten Member finden Sie in der Referenzdokumentation zu <xref:System.Object?displayProperty=nameWithType>.

 <a name="DifferencesVisibleInIDE"></a>

 ### <a name="differences-that-are-visible-in-the-ide"></a>Unterschiede, die in der IDE angezeigt werden

-In komplexeren Programmier Szenarien, wie z. b. der Verwendung einer Windows-Runtime C# -Komponente, die in zum Bereitstellen der Anwendungslogik für eine für Windows mithilfe von JavaScript erstellte [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]-App verwendet wird, sind diese Unterschiede in der IDE und in der-Dokumentation erkennbar.
-Wenn die Komponente eine `IDictionary<int, string>` an JavaScript zurückgibt und Sie Sie im JavaScript-Debugger sehen, sehen Sie die Methoden von `IMap<int, string>`, da JavaScript den Windows-Runtime-Typ verwendet.
+In more advanced programming scenarios, such as using a Windows Runtime component written in C# to provide the application logic for a Windows 8.x Store app built for Windows using JavaScript, such differences are apparent in the IDE as well as in the documentation.
+When your component returns an `IDictionary<int, string>` to JavaScript, and you look at it in the JavaScript debugger, you'll see the methods of `IMap<int, string>` because JavaScript uses the Windows Runtime type.
 In der folgenden Tabelle werden einige häufig verwendete Auflistungstypen aufgeführt, die in den beiden Sprachen unterschiedlich dargestellt werden:

 |Windows-Runtime-Typ|Entsprechender .NET Framework-Typ|
 |--------------------------------------------------------------|---------------------------------------|